ghassenetanabene6/Test-Your-English-Level/README.md

 This project is carried out in order to practise and master the web fundamentals.
 If there is a need to reuse it to develop another advanced project, you should make some improvement in the source code.

+The english tests used in this project are just some examples of assessments.
+If you are interested to develop a real use case such as Toefl and Toeic, the assessments should be prepared after doing more researches in some english references.

 ✉️ **Contact** :